7449/BannerLayout/README.md

 5.Customize the Bean class

->Because the built-in Bean class simply loads image and title, if the click event to pass the ID and the like parameters, then you can only customize a Bean class
+>simple to use BannerModel to meet the demand, if you click to pass the Id class parameters, the definition of the Model class

-	Custom Bean class can be broadly divided into two cases:： 1.The background parameters url and title is the built-in Bean's image, title.
-Named the same way, then you can directly use.
+	1.url and title and BannerModle the image, title.
+Named the same way, then the direct inheritance BannerModel can, the rest of the parameters written in the custom Bean class.

-		2.ImageUrl and Title of background parameters As long as any of the names and built-in Bean is not the same, you must customize the ImageLoaderManage, because BannerLayout acquiescence acquires BannerModel inside the image and title, unless you and the background consultation, let him name Change it
+	2.url and BannerModle image naming in different ways, you must customize the ImageLoaderManage, because BannerLayout acquiescence acquires BannerModel inside the image

-	In both cases, custom Bean must inherit the BannerModel class, otherwise BannerLayout will not recognize it.
-As for custom ImageLoaderManage, see article 6
+	3.title and BannerModle the title naming different ways to achieve OnBannerTitleListener, title can be returned

-	If the title bar text is not named title, then the realization of OnBannerTitleListener, can return to the specific title
+	Customize ImageLoaderManager See article 6

 	A complete example of a custom Bean class：